Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 -   **Clipboard sender/receiver** - Support for [secure clipboard copy/paste](https://www.qubes-os.org/doc/copy-paste/) between the Windows VM and other AppVMs
 -   **File sender/receiver** - Support for [secure file exchange](https://www.qubes-os.org/doc/copying-files/) between the Windows VM and other AppVMs
 -   **Copy/Edit in Disposable VM** - Support for editing files in DisposableVMs as well as for `qvm-run` and generic `qrexec` for the Windows VM (e.g. ability to run custom service within/from the Windows VM)
+-   **Audio** - Audio support requires R4.1 and is available even without QWT installation if `qvm-features audio-model` is set as `ich6`
--   **Xen PV drivers** for Windows that increase performance compared to QEMU emulated devices
+-   **Xen PV drivers** for Windows that increase performance compared to QEMU emulated devices and are required for attaching USB devices, they allow USB device access even without QWT installation if `qvm-features stubdom-qrexec` is set as `1`

 Below is a breakdown of the feature availability depending on the windows version: